MS in Animal Sciences

 Thesis Option Requirements

 A thesis is comprised of original research findings from the MS program.
 This typically takes the form of a literature review followed by one or more data chapters.
 The thesis defense seminar will be presented by the student for division faculty, staff, students, committee members, and other interested persons.
 It must summarize the thesis research conducted by the student during the MS program.
-It also provides the doctoral committee members an opportunity to evaluate the work completed by the student.
+It also provides the committee members an opportunity to evaluate the work completed by the student.

 Non-Thesis Option Requirements